 The proper way to clean your ears is to visit your local audiologist and allow them to clean your ears carefully.
 Your doctor will use special devices to clear ear blockages.
 The talented Houston audiologists at Allergy & ENT Associates can clean earwax blockages and evaluate your ears to ensure there is no damage.

-However, if you decide to remove earwax at home, here are the safest ways to clean your ears:
+However, if you decide to remove earwax at home, what are you supposed to clean your ears with?
+Check out the best and worst ways to find out more.
+Here are the safest ways to clean your ears:

 Cotton swabs are the worst way to clean your ears because they push wax further into the ear canal.
 Try wiping your ear with a warm, damp cloth to clean any excess earwax.